electricworry/openocd-raspberry-pi-2b/README.md

 * Running kernel7.img built in ./kernel
 * openocd master (built from source)
 * FTDI FT2232H mini-module
-* openocd is taken from master, except rpi2.cfg which is a modification of rpi3.cfg to use bcm2836 instead of bcm2837
+* openocd configs used are taken from master, except rpi2.cfg which is a modification of rpi3.cfg to use bcm2836 instead of bcm2837

 Steps:
 * Use Raspberry Pi Imager to install 32-bit OS to SD card